Axway-API-Management-Plus/apim-cli/modules/apim-adapter/src/test/resources/apimanager/README.md

+# Not used - Migrated to official docker image
 # Purpose
 The project is using Integration-Tests to simulate tasks the API-Developer is doing.
 That means, creating the API for the first time, doing frequent changes, subscribe with applications, etc.
 For that TravisCI is using, which is starting an API-Manager V7.x Docker-Container to perform these integration tests.
 This document describes the steps needed to build the Docker-Image.